|Images copyright MARVEL COMICS|

 For I was just a lad of ten, but now I'm old and short of breath.

-With little time in front of me my gaze turns backwards to the past,
+With little time ahead of me, my mind turns backwards to the past,

 And days of glory do I see of happy times I thought would last.